 Family trusts are used in most English law jurisdictions to provide protection of core wealth across generations against financial misadventure.
 This objective is continually under threat from new law extending creditor rights and remedies.
 Investors may lose not only the funds they invested in a project, but also expose other unrelated assets and wealth to creditor action.

 Cook Islands law is old law, several years behind the law of more developed countries, and this time difference gives considerable advantage to a trust settled in the Cook Islands.
 The International Trusts Act 1984 codifies much of this older Cook Islands law, at the same time as insulating it from newly developing doctrines which are not appropriate in the Cook Islands.
 This legislation was unique at the time and has withstood the test of time despite numerous challenges in both Cook Islands and foreign courts.

-Cook Islands trust law is internationally recognised as giving the highest level of protection for family wealth.
-T & F provides specialist services to international clients in this area, both in advising on establishment of trusts and in acting as a professional trustee.
+We provide specialist services to international clients in this area, both in advising on establishment of trusts and in acting as a professional trustee.

 There are several structures designed to allow the settlor to continue investment via the APT with confidence.

 T&F act as sole trustee, holding investment accounts with a bank or brokerage house outside of the onshore jurisdiction.
 Any assets attracting liability are held via an LLC or IBC.

 T&F act as a co-trustee together with an onshore person selected by the settlor.
 The duties of the co-trustees may be divided between them.
 There are 2 relationships given statutory recognition:

 - Custodian/Managing Trustee – The custodian trustee (normally T&F) holds title to trust assets, while the managing trustee (normally the settlor or his advisor) is responsible for managing the investment activity of the trust.